appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

 :::info important

-As a self-hosted Appsmith user, it's necessary to [safelist](https://docs.appsmith.com/learning-and-resources/how-to-guides/aws-whitelist) the IP addresses of the Appsmith deployment on your database instance or VPC.
-The IP addresses to be added to the safelist are `18.223.74.85` and `3.131.104.27`, which are the IP addresses of the Appsmith cloud instances.
+If you are a self-hosted Appsmith user, it's necessary to whitelist the IP addresses of the Appsmith deployment on your database instance or VPC.
+18.223.74.85 and 3.131.104.27 are the IP addresses of the Appsmith cloud instances that need to be whitelisted.
 :::

 <VideoEmbed host="youtube" videoId="sJIxtXInV14" title="How to connect to a datasource" caption="How to connect to a datasource | Example"/>